MicrosoftDocs/architecture-center/docs/example-scenario/automotive/autonomous-vehicle-operations-dataops-content.md

 - Traceability and lineage for a safety-critical perception stack that captures versioning and the lineage of measurement data.
 - Metadata and data discovery to improve semantic segmentation, image classification, and object detection models.

-This AVOps DataOps solution provides guidance how to address and solve these challenges.
+This AVOps DataOps solution provides guidance on how to address these challenges.

 ### Potential use cases